Table of Contents

 - More than 100,000 records of alleged medication errors are received each year in the United States.
-Medication errors in nursing is very common among them.
+Medication errors in nursing are very common among them.

 - The administration of an incorrect dosage of medication is the most common mistake that contributes to 41% of fatal medication errors.

 - Prescribing the wrong drug or administering it incorrectly accounts for 16% of medication errors, according to the FDA.